 Passionate about politics, current affairs and travelling, Judith Handfield holds a Masters degree in Political Science from Université de Montréal.
 After her studies, she spent two years in Alberta and time in South America before returning to her roots in Montreal.
 Judith is very excited about contributing to the mission at Apathy is Boring, and about the opportunity to be involved in her community through this work.

-Carolyn is studying Art History and Human Rights at Concordia University and is thrilled to translate these combined interests into her work environment at Apathy is Boring.
+Caro studied Art History and Human Rights at Concordia University and is thrilled to translate these combined interests into her work environment at Apathy is Boring.
 These two branches of interests have led her to travel the world, meeting and working with people in the fields of social justice and the arts in Nepal, India, Saint Lucia, Lebanon and at home in Montreal.
-She loves getting to know people and hearing their stories and she uses art as a way to connect with people from various cultures, backgrounds, beliefs and ideologies.
-She eats pasta almost every day and loves being out in nature with her dog.
+She loves art, research and being out in nature with her dog.

 On January 4th 2004 - when a public affairs minded dance choreographer from the Yukon, a filmmaker from Montreal, and a photographer / graphic designer from Vancouver island met at a party, the idea of Apathy is Boring was born.